Samuel Okolie

-Samuel Okolie is a footballer who plays as a forward for the academy of EFL League Two club Cambridge United and the Seychelles national team.
+Samuel Okolie (born 22 March 2008) is a footballer who plays as a forward for Bishop's Stortford and the Seychelles national team.

 Club career

-Okolie joined the under-16 team of Cambridge United in 2024.
+Based in Finchley, Okolie began playing football at age four or five and joined his first club at age eight.
+He played for his school team and several local clubs including Wingate & Finchley before being invited to trial at Cambridge United.
+He signed for the club's academy and joined the under-16 side in November 2024.
 After impressing team management during his first season, he was signed to a full scholarship and promoted to the under-18 team for the following year.